Captivating Koa!

 Thanks to Taylor and some other luthiers, a beautiful tonewood is back in the spotlight: koa.
 This species only grows in Hawaii and when Hawaiian music was popular in the 20's of the previous century, some well known luthiers cleverly responded.
 So Martin made an all koa series 018 models.
 And yes we got one!

 Hawaiian music lost some of its momentum, pushing koa more to the background as a tonewood.
-Fortunately, it did not disappear completely because, typical Hawaiian instruments like the ukelele have been made from koa for decades.
+Fortunately, it did not disappear completely because, typical Hawaiian instruments like the ukulele have been made from koa for decades.

 Beautiful tonewood